soorena776/crossplane/design/one-pager-resource-connectivity-mvp.md

 * Use the `GKECluster` managed resource's existing support for setting the [GKE cluster external resource]'s `.ipAllocationPolicy.useIpAliases` and `.ipAllocationPolicy.createSubnetwork` fields.
-* Leverage the [GKE cluster external resource]'s default behavior of using the project's `default` VPC network if none is specified.
+* Leverage the [GKE cluster external resource]'s default behaviour of using the project's `default` VPC network if none is specified.
 * Add support for `CloudSQLInstance` managed resources and their resource claims to specify the external resource's `.ipConfiguration.privateNetwork`, and